-Have you ever thought that, for emergency alerts to be distributed as quickly as possible, they should be sent to cell phones?
-The Federal Communications Commission (FCC), along with the Federal Emergency Management Agency (FEMA) and the wireless industry, is working to make that possible.
+Have you ever thought that for emergency alerts to be distributed as quickly as possible they should be sent to cell phones?
+Wireless Emergency Alerts (WEA) make that possible.

-WEA (formerly known as the Commercial Mobile Alert System (CMAS) or Personal Localized Alerting Network (PLAN)) is a public safety system that allows customers who own certain wireless phone models and other enabled mobile devices to receive geographically-targeted, text-like messages alerting them of imminent threats to safety in their area.
+WEA is a public safety system that allows customers who own certain wireless phones and other enabled mobile devices to receive geographically-targeted, text-like messages alerting them of imminent threats to safety in their area.
 The technology ensures that emergency alerts will not get stuck in highly congested areas, which can happen with standard mobile voice and texting services.
-WEA was established pursuant to the Warning, Alert and Response Network (WARN) Act.
+WEA (formerly known as the Commercial Mobile Alert System (CMAS) or Personal Localized Alerting Network (PLAN)) was established pursuant to the Warning, Alert and Response Network (WARN) Act.

-WEA enables government officials to target emergency alerts to specific geographic areas (e.g. lower Manhattan) through cell towers.
-The cell towers broadcast the emergency alerts for reception by WEA-enabled mobile devices.
+WEA enables government officials to target emergency alerts to specific geographic areas – lower Manhattan, for example – through cell towers that broadcast the emergency alerts for reception by WEA-enabled mobile devices.

 Wireless companies volunteer to participate in WEA, which is the result of a unique public/private partnership between the FCC, FEMA and the wireless industry to enhance public safety.